Proper Jobsite Storage of Doors & Frames | Field Application of Topcoat

 Field Preparation for Topcoat

-Steel Door Institute member’s doors and frames are factory prime painted to comply with the performance requirements in ANSI A250.10.
-The primer is not designed to be the final layer of protection and should always be painted soon after installation.
+Steel Door Institute members’ doors and frames are factory prime painted to comply with the performance requirements in ANSI A250.10.
+The primer is not designed to be the final layer of protection and should always be painted prior to or soon after installation.
 Low gloss solvent based paints are recommended.
 We do not recommend using water-based paints such as latex unless a quality rust inhibitive primer is applied before the top coat.

 - Read the paint specification requirements and the paint manufacturer’s instructions.